 Start a gratitude journal.
 Buy a notebook for your child to write down the things they are grateful for daily.

-Have a gratitude scavenger hunt.
-Your children have to list items they are grateful for, such as a flower they like looking at, a noise that makes them happy, a colour that brightens their day, and a pet they love.
+A gratitude collection.
+Get your kids to collect and list items they’re grateful for, such as a flower they like looking at, a noise that makes them happy, a color that brightens their day, and a pet they love.

 Create gratitude cards your children can give to people.
-They could say things like I’m grateful you are my friend because of X, or I’m thankful you are my granny/cousin/sister because of Y and then give the cards to people.
+They could say things like I’m grateful you are my friend because of X, or I’m thankful you are my grandma/cousin/sister because of Y,

 Sign up for volunteer work: Participate in volunteer activities as a family to help others and give back to your community.
 This can help children understand the importance of helping others while being grateful for what they have in life.